 "Of course we are not ready to give up.
 Everyone put in so much effort to get here," Koo said.
 "What we want is to turn fans' disappointment into joy," he added.
 Overall, it will be a herculean task for the Asian outfit to pull off a victory against the Mexicans on Saturday.

-Mexico Probable Starting Lineup: Ochoa; Salcedo, Ayala, Moreno, Gallardo; Herrera, Guardado; Layun, Vela, Lozano; Hernandez
+Mexico possible probable lineup: Ochoa; Salcedo, Ayala, Moreno, Gallardo; Herrera, Guardado, Layun, Vela, Lozano, Hernandez

-South Korea vs Mexico, 2018 FIFA World Cup Group G Match Prediction: South Korea 0 vs 2 Mexico
+South Korea vs Mexico, 2018 FIFA World Cup Group F Match Prediction: South Korea 0-1 Mexico (Inputs from IANS).